Institute of Corporate Secretaries of Pakistan

-Institute of Corporate Secretaries of Pakistan (ICSP) (انسٹیٹیوٹ آف کارپوریٹ سیکریٹریز آف پاکستان) was established on 22 November 1973 as a company limited by guarantee, under the then Companies Act 1913, later substituted by the Companies Ordinance 1984.
+Institute of Corporate Secretaries of Pakistan (ICSP) (انسٹیٹیوٹ آف کارپوریٹ سیکریٹریز آف پاکستان) was established on 22 November 1973 as a company limited by guarantee, under the then Indian Companies Act 1913, later substituted by the Companies Ordinance 1984.
 Since incorporation, the ICSP is functioning as the only recognized professional body of corporate secretaries which is imparting professional education and prudence in the areas of secretarial practice.
 Besides, equipping the students with knowledge for meeting challenges of modern corporate and financial world, the ICSP is also providing commands in the subjects of corporate & business laws, corporate governance, accounting, administration, management, human resource, business ethics and information technology.
 As a matter of fact the Corporate Secretaries should have caliber to chart a course of action or take decisions in accordance with regulations, legislations, precedents, traditions, best practices and to oversee that the operations of the organization are moving effectively/efficiently towards its objectives and goals.

 At present the ICSP has about 750 members out of which 350 are the fellow members.
 The affairs of the Institute are managed professionally by the National Council.
 As a matter of fact a good corporate culture can only be developed through institutions not by the enforcement of corporate law.
 The Securities & Exchange Commission of Pakistan had felt the importance of the profession of company secretaries and has principally decided to convert the Institute of Corporate Secretaries of Pakistan.

-ADMISSION POLICY & PROCEDURE

-The minimum qualification required for admission is bachelor's degree or equivalent as approved by the Higher Education Commission (HEC) or any other qualification as deemed equivalent thereto by the Council of the Institute.
+The minimum qualification required for admission is bachelor's degree or equivalent as approved by the Higher Education Commission or any other qualification as deemed equivalent thereto by the council of the institute.
 Admission to a higher group is allowed, if a candidate qualifies or gets exemption from most or all papers of a lower group.
 A candidate is registered for a maximum period of five years and is required to pass the final examination within the stipulated time.
 A candidate, who is a graduate and is not less than 18 years of age may apply for the registration as a student.
 The application for registration may be obtained from the office of the Institute or may be downloaded from the website.
 The application for registration as student should be accompanied by attested copies of transcripts/certificates in support of educational qualifications to assess the eligibility for exemption and a pay order or a bank draft amounting to RS.
 3,250/= being the payment of registration fees as student.
 Although the qualification provided by the ICSP is not fully recognized, but being a real non-profit organization, it has edge of providing the best professional education at lowest fee structure in the country.
 In the inflationary environment prevailing in our country, the fee structure has been designed in a manner which attracts professionals from all walks of life.